 I’m a big fan of mirrorless cameras with replaceable lenses.
 I have a Sony NEX 6, which was one of the first mirrorless cameras from Sony back in 2013.
 Apart from the kit lens that came with the camera and a telezoom lens that I bought for safari, I bought some cheap second hand but high-quality old lenses from the analogue era from brands like Nikon.
 With an adapter* you can use these on mirrorless cameras, giving you top quality for cheap.
 My camera is getting old and I will replace it at some point buy a current model from Sony, like the Sony Alpha A6500:

 Of course, cameras with replaceable lenses and advanced features are not for everyone.
 We have recently been using a Canon PowerShot G7 X Mark II, which still has some good features and excellent low-light performance, but no replaceable lenses:

 Canon PowerShot G7 X Mark II on Amazon*.

 Check out the complete list of hiking gear needed for Singapore:

 This time, keep towards the side of the park further from the lake.
-Heading back, the grasslands area will now be on your right.
-Further along the way you’ll pass a log pile sculpture just before the Butterfly Field.
+Heading back, the grassland area will now be on your right.
+Further along the way, you’ll pass a log pile sculpture just before the Butterfly Field.
 Head still onwards and past the Ecopond before joining the outward route back to Lakeside MRT station not far away.